-First, we want to be able to inform families, educators, policy makers, the community, and businesses how our schools and districts are performing.
+First, we want to be able to inform parents, educators, policy makers, the community, and businesses how our schools and districts are performing.
 Second, after we have determined how our schools are performing, we want to identify schools in the most need of school improvement efforts.
-Third, we want to ensure there is equity in education for students across Alaska.
+Third, we want to ensure there is equity in education.
 Our mission is to provide an excellent education to every student every day.

-What assessments will my student take in the spring?
+What assessment will my student take in the spring?